RandyPatterson/WhatTheHack-AKS-Student/Student/Challenge-00.md

 ## Success Criteria

-1. You have a bash shell at your disposal (WSL, Mac, Linux or Azure Cloud Shell)
+1. You have the PowerShell Terminal at your disposal
 1. Running `az --version` shows the version of your Azure CLI
 1. Visual Studio Code is installed.
+1. You have cloned the student resources repository

 From Here you can move on to the next challenge, [Challenge 1A](./Challenge-01A.md)